Centeva/Centeva-Angular/projects/centeva-core/README.md

 | @Output('searchChanged')</br>type: SearchCriteriaRequest | Outputs when a filter or sort direction is changed.
 | @Output('rowSelected') | Outputs the row that was just clicked.
 Note: this is only available if the input `isRowClickable` is set to true.
 | @Output('columnSelected')</br>Type: TableEmittedColumnClick | Outputs the column name, and the data in that row when a column was clicked.
 Note: this is only emitted if the column has the property `isColumnClickable`
-| @Output('checkboxSelected')</br>Type: TableEmittedCheckboxClick | Outputs the column name and a `SelectionModel` containing a list of rows that have been checked.
-Note: this only applies to column that have the `CHECKBOX` type.

 #### Usage: